loodse/kubernetes-lab/examples/helm/README.md

-# Helm task - hello-kubernetes
+# Helm task - hello-world

 ## Objectives

 Create a helm chart for our hello-kubernetes application so others can reuse it.

-A chart which contains the manifests exists in the hello-kubernetes folder.
+A chart which contains the manifests exists in the hello-world folder.
 All manifests are still "static" and need some templating.
 A values.yaml has already been prepared for you.